-Some staff talked about improvements with regards to opportunity for change through LiA but there was still a lot of feedback that change is not too often collaborative.
+Management / improvements with regards to its first 12 months change to continue to be well shared and within • Improvements at Work (Opportunities to collaborate and opportunity for change through LiA but there was still a lot of feedback that change is not too often collaborative.
 LiA is a gateway of endless opportunity for change and improvements, although many staff still do not appreciate it is available to them for day to day change from niggling issues to wider challenges.
 The 'Walsall Way' is regularly referred to, which is a description of how things are done from quite a negative perspective.
 In other words, this is the way that we do it and that's the way it will stay, stifling creativity and new ways of working, especially from newer staff.

-Staff talk about a feeling that the Trust is reactive and does not always think things through, in terms of overall impact and who decisions might affect.

-- LiA has shown a number of successes in its first 12 months - Exec presented to all staff the financial situation and importance of not only reducing Trust spend but generating income through innovation/ideas/concepts - Daily Dose provided link to staff to send their ideas for helping the Trust to achieve financial targets - LiA has been promoted for various subjects for staff IPDR, Admin & Clerical, Recognition - LiA Lead and Engagement Lead have worked together relating to various operational areas that have approached e.g. Therapies, E&F, EDIC - LiA promotion is ongoing and to be part of wider QI Comms Plan which is being developed by Tina Faulkner - Requested consideration for award from Business Development Team - awaiting their recommendation - Comms have promoted to staff that there is an in-box for 'bright ideas' - Quality Improvement Faculty has been established and the recognition for staff innovation has been mentioned by Staff Engagement Lead as something to consider - In terms of ensuring staff have been considered in impactful change this was raised with Trust Secretary and agreed with new CEO (RB) that the process as to how reassurance would be captured can wait for the arrival of the replacement - Chair has offered opportunity to be shadowed and CEO factored in visibility regularly into 100 day plan)

-LiA successes and outcomes as a result of change to continue to be well shared and Engagents to help as messengers (LiA Lead/Engagents - On-going)

-- All future change that is presented through Executive/Senior/Board committees must be considered as to what process was adopted to seek staff opinion/feedback before agreeing and that impact analysis has been established (Executive - with Trust Secretary replacement to review standard paperwork to ensure this action is covered - End of Sept 18) - Continue to promote 'staff ideas process' in future communications (Comms - On-going) - Consider a reward for best idea of the month and promote via usual comms channels (Comms/Business Development - End of Jun 18) - Certificate or thank you for any ideas adopted by the team/organisation (Exec/Comms - End of Jun 18) - Introduce a new award as part of the staff awards, encouraging innovation and new ideas and promote well ahead of the awards themselves (Chief Executive/OD Team - End of Jun 18)
+Staff talk about a feeling that the Trust is reactive and does not always think things through, in terms of overall impact and who • its first 12 months Exec presented to all staff the financial situation and importance of not only reducing Trust spend but generating income through innovation/ideas/concepts Daily Dose provided link to staff to send their ideas for helping the Trust to achieve financial targets LiA has been promoted for various subjects for staff IPDR, Admin & Clerical, Recognition LiA Lead and Engagement Lead have worked together relating to various operational areas that have approached e.g. Therapies, E&F, EDIC LiA promotion is ongoing and to be part of wider QI Comms Plan which is being developed by Tina Faulkner Requested consideration for award from Business Development Team - awaiting their recommendation Comms have promoted to staff that there is an in-box for 'bright ideas' Quality Improvement Faculty has been established and the recognition for staff innovation has been mentioned by Staff Engagement Lead as something to consider In terms of ensuring staff have been considered in impactful change this was raised with Trust Secretary and agreed with new CEO (RB) that the process as to how reassurance would be captured can wait for the arrival of the replacement Chair has offered opportunity to be shadowed and CEO factored in visibility • change to continue to be well shared and Engagents to help as messengers (LiA Lead/Engagents - On-going) All future change that is presented through Executive/Senior/Board committees must be considered as to what process was adopted to seek staff opinion/feedback before agreeing and that impact analysis has been established (Executive - with Trust Secretary replacement to review standard paperwork to ensure this action is covered - End of Sept 18) Continue to promote 'staff ideas process' in future communications (Comms - On-going) Consider a reward for best idea of the month and promote via usual comms channels (Comms/Business Development - End of Jun 18) Certificate or thank you for any ideas adopted by the team/organisation (Exec/Comms - End of Jun 18) Introduce a new award as part of the staff awards, encouraging innovation and new ideas and promote well ahead of the awards themselves (Chief Executive/OD •••